Skip to main content

 Affiliated faculty: C. Fodrey, G. Kaskowitz, M. Mikovits, S. Morelock, C. Murphy, D. Wetcher-Hendricks

 Communications is the study of how to effectively communicate different types of information in various fields such as journalism, media studies, business, politics, and law.
 The study of communications is, by nature, interdisciplinary.
-At Moravian University, students wishing to pursue a major in communications do so by completing a 6-course core of courses in communication and media studies, paired with courses in another area to align with their specific interests.
+At Moravian University, students wishing to pursue a major in communications do so by completing a six-course core of courses in communication and media studies, paired with courses in another area to align with their specific interests.
 Common combinations include communications with graphic design, management, psychology, sociology, and English, but any field of study can be effectively combined with communications.

-Students who graduate from Moravian University with a degree in communication and media studies will be able to demonstrate: 1. a critical understanding of popular communications theories; 2. write and speak effectively; 3. familiarity with common practices in media organizations; 4. recognition of the role that mass media has played historically and is playing currently in a given society; 5. development of articulation skills through writing and speaking, technologies, and design deemed necessary to those considering a future in a communications or media-related field; 6. development of foundational technology and design skills necessary to those considering a future in a communications or media-related field; and 7. knowledge of and practitioner competence in the theories and practices of their respective area of focus, as defined by the complementary area of study (ex., marketing, English, psychology, etc.).
+Students who graduate from Moravian University with a degree in communications and media studies will be able to demonstrate: 1. a critical understanding of popular communication theories; 2. write and speak effectively; 3. familiarity with common practices in media organizations; 4. recognition of the role that mass media has played historically and is playing currently in a given society; 5. development of articulation skills through writing and speaking, technologies, and design deemed necessary to those considering a future in a communications or media-related field; 6. development of foundational technology and design skills necessary to those considering a future in a communications or media-related field; and 7. knowledge of and practitioner competence in the theories and practices of their respective area of focus, as defined by the complementary area of study (ex., marketing, English, psychology, etc.).

 Students who earn a degree in communication and media studies often pursue jobs in areas such as writing and editing, publishing, journalism, event coordination, public relations, marketing, media, advertising in a variety of for-profit and not-for-profit organizations, as well as a number of evolving fields, including online-based communications, social media, and marketing.